Along Malapitan

 Dale Gonzalo "Along" Rigor Malapitan (born October 31, 1979) is a Filipino politician currently serving as the Mayor of Caloocan since 2022.
-He previously served as the representative of the first district of Caloocan.
+He previously served as the representative of the first district of Caloocan from 2016 to 2022.

 Early life and education

 Malapitan was born on October 31, 1979, to Oscar "Oca" Malapitan and Edna Rigor.
 His brother and sister, Vincent Ryan ("Enteng") and Sharon Faye, also entered politics.

 He studied elementary at Notre Dame of Greater Manila, high school at School of Divine Mercy, and college at Colegio de San Juan de Letran.

 Political career

 Barangay chairman, Barangay 137, Caloocan (2007–2010)

 Malapitan was elected chairman of Barangay 137 in Bagong Barrio West, Caloocan in 2007.

 Councilor, First District of Caloocan (2010–2013)

 He was elected member of the Caloocan City Council in 2010.
 He served for one term.

 Congressional attempt (2013)

 After one term as councilor, he ran for representative of Caloocan's first district in 2013, but lost to then-outgoing mayor Enrico "Recom" Echiverri.